Relations between Aborigines and colonists

 The odds were stacked against the Diggers.
 The Axis force was twice its size and it was masterminded by a military genius who had never been defeated in battle.
 Despite the long odds, the Diggers never entertained the idea of retreat or surrender.

 Despite plenty of courage, the Diggers knew they could not win on courage alone hence they innovated to fight the battle to their strengths rather than their weaknesses.
-When Rommel charged Tobruk with tanks, the Diggers didn't bother to resist as to do so would result in certain destruction.
+Consequently, when Rommel charged Tobruk with tanks, the Diggers didn't bother to resist as to do so would result in certain destruction.
 Instead, they attacked the follow up infantry and once they were eliminated, the tanks lacking in ground support were easier targets.
 When the Luftwaffe dropped waves upon waves of bombs, the Diggers didn't make much effort to shoot them down.
 Instead, they hid safely in Tobruk's network of tunnels.
 This ensured they remained focused on the task of defending the city against the German infantry.

 When the Axis forces retreated to regroup, the Australians didn't wait in a siege mentality.
 Instead they went on the offensive; attacking enemy positions, stealing German artillery and then retreating back into the city like thieves in the night.
 Subsequently, the stolen artillery (known as 'bush artillery') was used against its creators.